 2 – TASTE DELICIOUS HOLIDAY COMFORT FOODS

-Of course, you know how much I love food, and Europe has plenty of delicious comforting treats unique to the season.
+Europe has plenty of delicious holiday comfort foods unique to the season.
 At the Christmas markets, you’ll find an abundance of savory meals smothered in cheese, like raclette (a swiss cheese that’s melted over an open fire and served with a side of potatoes), spätzle (a savory dish of egg noodles and cheese), and schupfnudel (a sort of German style gnocchi).

 There’s also warm gingerbread cookies and giant chimney cakes meant for pulling apart and sharing.
 But my favorite thing about Christmas market foods is most definitely the glühwein, a spiced mulled wine that is made a little differently in each region and market.
 In fact, one of the fun things about visiting multiple Christmas markets is collecting their souvenir glühwein mug — from easy-to-travel plastic cups to more elaborate ceramic.